MicrosoftDocs/bot-docs/articles/bot-design-first-interaction.md

 ms.reviewer: rstand
 ROBOTS: Index, Follow
 ---
-# Designing a bot's first user interaction
+# Design a bot's first user interaction

 ## First impressions matter

-The first interaction between the user and bot is critical to the user experience.
+The very first interaction between the user and bot is critical to the user experience.
 When designing your bot, keep in mind that there is more to that first message than just saying "hi."
 When you build an app, you design the first screen to provide important navigation cues.
 Users should intuitively understand things such as